shadowbourne/shadowbourne/README.md

 </div></center>

 ## My University Degree 🎓:

+I am currently studying Mathematics ➕ Computer Science at Durham University 🎓 under the Natural Sciences program.
+> Within Natural Sciences, you are able to choose exactly what modules you study, from whichever faculties you choose, thereby removing many of the restrictions from "normal" degrees -
+> it is a build-your-own-degree degree and allows you to freely pursue your curiosities within your chosen fields!
+I would highly recommend.
+For example, it has allowed me to complete both a Bachelor's and a Master's level Dissertation/Project in Computer Science which normally students are not allowed to do (as it uses too many university resources)!

+I am in my 4th year and due to obtain my MSci (Master of Science) in Mathematics and Computer Science in August 2022!

 ### Fourth Year 🏆 - In Progress:
 * MSci Dissertation/Project:
     * Zero-shot Image Classification: Teach AI to Recognise Unknown Things